luketpeterson/rosie-sys/README.md

 **NOTE**: This crate has been tested aganst `librosie` version **1.X.X**, although it may be compatible with other versions.
 DONOTPUBLISH: Update actual version when it's released, instead of X.X

-# Updating this crate to newer versions of the Rosie source
+# Updating the Rosie source inside this crate

 Many files within this crate are copied from either the main [Rosie source](https://gitlab.com/rosie-pattern-language/rosie) or the build products.